 The frenzy of activities around the house in preparation to relocate to a new home can make the pet very nervous.
 As such, it is wise to monitor the animals watching out for signs of stress that may cause them to act up or run away.

-If you are relocating to a new state or moving across state lines, get the information you need about the laws of move with your pet from the state vet or the State Department of Animal Husbandry.
+If you are relocating to a new state or moving across state lines, get the information you need about the laws of motion with your pet from the state vet or the State Department of Animal Husbandry.
 For instance, rabies vaccines are mandatory in some states.

 Groom Before Move

 Take your pet for grooming, especially the dogs, if they get too fury which should be at least a week before your moving day.
 The idea is to have them clean with trimmed nails and prevent them from ruining the interior of the car.
 A good brushing will suffice for cats

 Pamper Your Pet

-Pamper your pet if you not that it is getting stressed as you prepare to relocate.
-You can play with the animal, go for walks, giving your pet it’s favorite foods and treats or even allow the pet to sleep in your bed or the couch.
-The idea is to help it have good spirits on the moving day.
-Forgetting about the pets is at times very easy for most people as they get engrossed in making plans for the move leaving the animals feeling neglected or unloved, and this causes them to act up.
+Pamper your pet if you know that it is getting stressed as you prepare to relocate.
+You can play with the animal, go for walks, give your pet its favorite foods and treats or even allow the pet to sleep in your bed or the couch.
+The idea is to help it have good spirits on a moving day.
+Forgetting about pets is at times very easy for most people as they get engrossed in making plans for the move leaving the animals feeling neglected or unloved, and this causes them to act up.

-Allow the animals enough time to adjust to the new place; let them get accustomed to it but do not let them wonder outside alone they could get lost, not unit the learn and are familiar with their new home.
+Allow the animals enough time to adjust to the new place; let them get accustomed to it but do not let them wander outside alone they could get lost, not until they learn and are familiar with their new home.